VERISBABY/AI_midterm_group04/README.md

 + Benedict Timothy Chibuike do Task 2
 + Trần Thị Thế Nhân do Task 3

+*demo.txt contain a link is a demo result video of our solutions*

+*Requirements*:
 Task 1: A* with 8-Puzzle

 In the 8-puzzle game, you have to move tiles, given an initial state, to obtain one